carlosvouking/carlosvouking.github.io/_posts/2018-06-11-Git as a stupid content tracker-:-its internal working principles.md

 **Could two different bodies collide ? have the same key ?**
 Remember that each of my reports objects in git table (also called **repository**) possess its own key or SHA1.
+This is really unlikely to happen.